 I had the opportunity a week ago to teach how to make homemade sausage to a small group of ladies.
 It was a lot of fun to show how easy the process of grinding and stuffing the casings can be.
 In addition we cooked up the sausage and using a safe spaghetti sauce recipe we added our homemade sausage to the sauce and canned it up using the pressure canner.
 Everyone got two jars of sauce with the meat to take home and lots of sausage in food saver bags for the freezer.

 I thought since this was more of an evening class that I would also teach one of the easiest breads to put together.
 They learned how to make the 4 ingredient bread and after everything was done; bread baked, spaghetti sauce, sausage, and the combination in the jars and pressure canner going, we all sat down to a spaghetti meal with our homemade sausage and fantastic bread.
 Here is the recipe for the sausage that we made then added to the sauce.

-We did an Italian version using pork butt and some great spices.
 Before adding the sausage to the jars we precooked it and then cut it into chunks.